-- Nonspendable Amounts that cannot be spent because they are either not spendable in form or are legally or contractually required to be maintained intact. - Restricted Amounts that can be spent only for specific purposes because of constitutional provisions, enabling legislation, or because of constraints that are externally imposed by creditors, grantors, contributors, or the law or regulations of other governments. - Committed Amounts that can only be used for specific purposes.
-Committed fund balance may only be established, rescinded, or changed pursuant to resolutions passed by the District, the District's highest level of decision-making authority. - Assigned Amounts that the District intends to use for a specific purpose, but do not meet the definitions of restricted or committed fund balance.
+- Nonspendable Amounts that cannot be spent because they are either not spendable in form or are legally or contractually required to be maintained intact.
+The District has no nonspendable fund balance. - Restricted Amounts that can be spent only for specific purposes because of constitutional provisions, enabling legislation, or because of constraints that are externally imposed by creditors, grantors, contributors, or the law or regulations of other governments.
+The District has no restricted fund balance. - Committed Amounts that can only be used for specific purposes.
+Committed fund balance may only be established, rescinded, or changed pursuant to resolutions passed by the District, the District's highest level of decision-making authority.
+The District has no committed fund balance. - Assigned Amounts that the District intends to use for a specific purpose, but do not meet the definitions of restricted or committed fund balance.
 Under the District's adopted policy, amounts may be assigned by the Budget Officer under the authorization of the Board. - Unassigned Amounts that have not been restricted, committed, or assigned to a specific purpose within the General Fund.